axe312ger/gatsby-starter-collaborative-app/server/README.md

+# Clickers Server

-# Gatsby Starter Collaborative App Server
+> Server for the Gatsby Starter Collaborative App boilerplate

-Server for ...
+This is pretty much **WIP** but does what it should:

+* Checks auth before user gets access to ShareDB
+* Checks read permissions on private Clickers
+* Is able to create new Clickers

 ## prerequisits